 Conclusion

 Building a volcano model is an engaging and educational project that combines science, creativity, and hands-on learning.
-Practically speaking, by following the steps outlined in this guide, you can create a realistic and eruptive volcano model that will impress your friends, family, or classmates.
+Also, by following the steps outlined in this guide, you can create a realistic and eruptive volcano model that will impress your friends, family, or classmates.
 Remember to choose the right materials, shape the volcano carefully, simulate a realistic eruption, and add details to bring your model to life.